 The goal of this procedure is to obtain the relative brightness of a Cepheid, known as “AP Her.”
 The brightness of AP Her has been measured since before 1965.
 The periodic change in brightening and dimming occurs over a time period of about 10.4 days.
 You will start to make these measurements yourself using the AfH GORT telescope images.
 Each image contains AP Her as a bright star.

 AP Her is the target star with respect to two (or possibly more) comparison stars.
-Below are two windows: the window on the left shows an image of the target star and two comparison stars.
-You will use the window on the right to use Js9 to perform the image analysis.
+Below are two windows: the Finder Chart window below on the left shows an image of the target star and two comparison stars.
+In the window on the right, you will use a software tool called JS9 to perform the image analysis.
 First, you will select a region that includes the target star, and measure the brightness in that region.
 Then you will select each of the two comparison stars and measure their brightnesses.
 The comparison stars were chosen because they are known to have a constant brightness.
 By comparing the brightness measurement of the target to the average brightness of the two comparison stars, you will be able to tell if the target star has changed in brightness.

 1. Press the T1 Button to load the first Cepheid image.